illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### What to Deliver to Canvas

 Each person must deliver the URL to their Critique reports at the beginning of Sprint Presentation Day, Monday 10 AM.
-In your private GitHub repo under `itmt-430` > `sprint-01` > Readme.md
+In your private GitHub repo under `itmt-430` > `sprint-01` > Readme.md.

-For the group deliverable, the project manager will submit a link to an additional file created under the `sprint-01` folder called `report.md`.
-This is the presentation material due at the beginning of presentation day, Monday 10 AM and will display the required artifacts listed in the PM rubric.
-Online section will submit their recorded presentation as well.
-Presenting time will target 15-20 minutes.
+The project manager in addition has to submit a document under the `sprint-01` folder named `report.md` that is a written report collecting all of the artifacts presented in a single cohesive status report.
+This will count for 10 points of the PMs grade and is presented in markdown.

 Feedback will be given on each submission.